 Corina Kavanagh (born in 1890) lived a very long life leaving this world at the age of 94.
 I wouldn’t suggest however that this was the result of the “sweet vengeance”, so please do not try to imitate her.
 Corina was only one and let’s keep it this way.

 (Some sources suggest that it was rather Corina’s daughter falling in love with Anchorena’s son.
-However the careful examination of the family tree shows that youngest Anchorena sons were slightly older than Corina so the “love affair” between them and Corina’s daughter was unrealistic).
+However, the careful examination of the family tree shows that the youngest Anchorena sons were slightly older than Corina so the “love affair” between them and Corina’s daughter was unrealistic).

 The best of Buenos Aires Attractions: Marriott Plaza Hotel

-Originally it included 160 rooms and 16 suites each with central heating system and telephone access.
+Originally it included 160 rooms and 16 suites each with a central heating system and telephone access.

 The latest refurbishment followed the purchase of the Plaza Hotel by the American hotel chain Marriott in 1994.
 Today, this five stars Buenos Aires hotel known as Marriott Plaza Hotel includes 270 rooms and 48 suites.

 OK, so we still have one more leg in our Plaza San Martin walking tour - the English Tower dominating the former Plaza Britannia (today called Plaza Fuerza Aerea Argentina).

 To continue the Buenos Aires walking tour please select:

 Best of Buenos Aires - English Tower next - (page 6)

 If you enjoyed this visit, then please share your experience with friends :-)